iservices/flux-base/README.md

 Type: `Boolean`

 Optional parameter that when defined will indicate if the Page is running within the context of a browser or a server.
-By default the Page will determine this on it's own but this option can be useful when creating unit tests and you want to override the default behavior.
+By default the Page will determine this on its own but this option can be useful when creating unit tests and you want to override the default behavior.

 #### Page.current
 Type: `Page`